User Research Portfolio · 2025

 Methodology

-The study uses semi-structured interviews as the primary data collection method, allowing participants to speak in their own words about complex, lived experiences.
-Data will be analyzed using thematic analysis in NVivo and ATLAS.ti, with a reflexive approach that accounts for positionality and power dynamics throughout the research process.
+The study uses semi-structured interviews as the primary data collection method.
+Data will be analyzed using thematic analysis in NVivo and ATLAS.ti, with a reflexive approach accounting for positionality and power dynamics throughout.

 03